AdobeDocs/cloudmanager-api-docs/src/pages/guides/api-usage/advancing-and-cancelling-steps.md

 <InlineAlert slots="text" />

 These requests require that the service account for the integration be assigned the Deployment Manager, Program Manager, or Business Owner role.
-See the Cloud Manager <a href="https://www.adobe.com/go/aem_cloud_mrg_usersroles_en">documentation</a> for more information.
+See the Cloud Manager [documentation](https://www.adobe.com/go/aem_cloud_mrg_usersroles_en) for more information.

 ## Advance Body Definitions